Christian amendment

 Christian amendment describes any of several attempts to amend a country's constitution in order to officially make it a Christian state.

 In the United States, the most significant attempt to amend the United States Constitution by inserting explicitly Christian ideas and language began during the American Civil War and was spearheaded by the National Reform Association.

 Samoa

 In June 2017, Samoa became a Christian state after Parliament passed a bill to amend its constitution; Article 1 of the Samoan Constitution states that "Samoa is a Christian nation founded on God the Father, the Son and the Holy Spirit".

 United States

 Initial proposals

 In February 1863, during the American Civil War, a coalition of eleven Protestant denominations from seven northern states gathered to discuss the state of the nation.
-Seeing the Civil War as God's punishment for the omission of God from the Constitution, they discussed a proposed amendment to alter the wording of the Preamble to acknowledge God.
+Seeing the Civil War as God's punishment for the omission of God from the US Constitution, they discussed a proposed amendment to alter the wording of the Preamble to acknowledge God.
 The idea that civil governments derive their legitimacy from God, and Jesus in particular, was alleged to be based on Biblical passages such as Psalm 2 and Romans 13.
 The original draft of the amendment, by Pennsylvania attorney John Alexander, read: